abirken/lab-website/_posts/2024-07-18-Ben-grad-blog.markdown

 ---
 layout:     post
-title:      On the Origin of Thesis
+title:      On the Origin of Theses
 author:     Ben Hurley
 tags: 		  posts
 subtitle:  	New MMP grad Ben Hurley reflects on the evolution of his research